xfhg/intercept/README.md

 </p>

-# INTERCEPT v1.1.1
+# INTERCEPT v1.2.0

-**intercept** is a devsecops cli tool designed to provide Static Application Security Testing (SAST) capabilities to software development teams.
+**intercept** is a DevSecOps cli tool designed to provide Static Application Security Testing (SAST) capabilities to software development teams.
 The tool aims to help developers identify and address security vulnerabilities in their code early in the software development life cycle, reducing the risk of security breaches and ensuring compliance with industry regulations. intercept leverages a range of security scanning techniques to analyze code, including pattern matching, code analysis, and vulnerability scanning.
 It is designed to be easy to integrate, with a simple sub-second command-line interface and customizable configuration options.
 With intercept, developers can integrate security testing into their development workflows and make security a critical yet seamless part of their software development process.

 <br>